When my plans for life dissolved around me, I learned to be content right where I was.

 “How will you manage to have kids before your ovaries dry up?”

 Ok, no one asked me that last one.
 But the answer to every one of those questions for a time was “I don’t know.”

 Everything was in flux.
 Nothing was planned because there was no way to know what I was going to be feeling from one minute to the next.

 And for a planner this was absolutely terrifying.

 We did cancel the trip to Lassen; but I let my friends step up and plan numerous other camping trips and excursions.
-I‘m taking a break and letting things happen.
+I'm taking a break and letting things happen.
 I’m letting go of things I would’ve controlled before.
-I volunteer for less.
-I spent more time just being and less time planning to be at some point in the future.
+I'm spending more time just being and less time planning to be at some point in the future.

 I started casually dating; not looking for someone who checks all my boxes.
 Instead of sizing people up by what they might add to my life as a partner, I spent time with people I simply enjoy being around.
 The end.
 I get to like them just for exactly who they are — no plans, no agenda, maybe no tomorrow.
 Just right now.